Notice of Pre-AIA or AIA Status

 Ernström, as modified by Intel and Hasegawa '142, and Pan are considered to be analogous to the claimed invention because both are in the same endeavor of obtaining positioning information in wireless communication systems.

-Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to have a motivation to combine the teachings of Ernström, as modified by Intel and Hasegawa '142, with Pan to create the apparatus wherein the at least one processor is further configured to provide the first set of transmit timing error groups to one or more transmission/reception points.
+Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to have a motivation to combine the teachings of Ernström, as modified by Intel and Hasegawa '142, with Pan to create the apparatus, wherein, to provide the indication of the selected subset of TEGs, the at least one processor is further configured to: provide a first TEG of the subset of TEGs to prioritize a reception of a first reference signal at the wireless node; or provide a second TEG of the subset of TEGs to prioritize a transmission of a second reference signal from a transmission/reception point (TRP) to the wireless node.

 The motivation to combine both references would come from the need to improve measuring and reporting timing errors and timing error groups for different positioning methods.